rktessa/Tesi_2/Matlab/Matlab.md

 - elragiandonofrio dimple function erlagian to simulate queueing ?
 - sis_0 implented to try simulate a sis
 - sirs_0 working and simulate a sisrs.
 With the coefficients $\beta = \gamma * 2 * N$ and $\gamma = 0.2679$ and $\delta = 1/205$ the peaks of infected are temporaly similar to the covid in italy durign 2020.
-- sirs1 try to correct the ode not working simulaiton, but firt implementing in runge kutta a variable beta.
+- sirs1 try to correct the ode not working simulation, but first implementing in runge kutta a variable beta.
+- sirs_multiple_sensitivity here, multiple simualtions are performed to see how vary the situation at coefficient transformation.

+## Update 24.03
+- simulated multiple behavioural models, with several simulations done varying the coefficients
+- analysis of the result and work on the dedicated chapter
+- epi_behavioural_model_00 file contain the multi-layer network